America’s Best Contacts & Eyeglasses does not accept Medicaid at most locations.

 Vision Centers That Accept Medicaid

-While you cannot use Medicaid at America’s Best, there are a few vision centers that typically accept the coverage program, including:
+While you generally cannot use Medicaid at America’s Best, there are a few vision centers that typically accept it, including:

-For more details on Medicaid-related costs, our article covers out-of-pocket Medicaid expenses.
+For more details on Medicaid-related costs, our research covers out-of-pocket Medicaid expenses.